squassina/tpm-toolbox/README.md

 with the technology.

-By the time the `Game Plan` is approved, and while the dev crew are doing the `spikes`, the TPM, the Dev Lead and the customer, start thinking about what we want to deliver.
+By the time the `Game Plan` is approved, and while the dev crew are doing the `spikes`, the TPM, the Dev Lead and the customer, start thinking about how we want to deliver.
 From the `Game Plan` we have a macro view of the engagement until the final product is delivered, but what's in between?
 So we start to `Shape` the project.